ayushnagarcodes/go-projects/version-control-system/README.md

 ## Let's start:-

 To start using it, first of all build the binaries by executing `go build ./main.go` in the terminal. \
-Then, run the `main.go` file using command-line (for Linux - `./main` & for Windows - `./main.exe`) by passing one of the following arguments:-
+Then, run the binary file using command-line (for Linux - `./main` & for Windows - `./main.exe`) by passing one of the following arguments:-

 -   `config` : Gets the current username. `config example` : Sets the username to "example".
 The username is stored in `./vcs/config.txt`.
 -   `add filename.txt` : Stages "filename.txt" for tracking/versioning.
 The staged/tracked files are stored in `./vcs/index.txt`.
 You can also provide the path of the file, if it's not in the project directory.